-Another group of Kisa Scholars have just graduated.
+Another group of Kisa Scholars has just graduated.
 With this last round, AfricAid is proud to announce that we now have over 2,000 alumnae from the Kisa Project!
 The innovative 2-year leadership course started in 2010 with the objective of preparing girls in their last two years of secondary school to attend university and create positive social change in their communities.

 These capable and motivated young women have been mentored, have developed into leaders, and are ready to transform their communities!
 Indeed, many of them already have made their mark.
-Meet some of our truly awesome alumnae!

 Organized a huge one-day event for 300 girls from 4 schools and an orphanage in her home community.
 Launched an organization called Tabasamu La Binti (A Girl’s Smile) to benefit these same girls.
 Attended East Africa Girls Leadership Summit as a Year Two Scholar.
 Pursuing a bachelor of science in biology at University of Dodoma.